I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 Buses In Zagreb

 Zagreb also has an excellent public bus network.
-Also run by ZET, the bus network reaches where the tram system doesn’t go.
+Also run by ZET, the bus network extends areas where the tram system doesn’t.
 The buses also stop at corresponding stations, meaning you can use both the trams and buses to get around efficiently.

 The fares for buses in Zagreb are the same as for the city’s trams (above).

-Buses run from 4 a.m. to midnight.
+Daytime buses generally run from around 4 a.m. to midnight, with a smaller set of night lines after midnight.
 They’re usually on time, but the schedules can be disturbed by public holidays.

 While not actually public transport, Zagreb also has a hop-on, hop-off tourist bus.
 This bus runs on a circular route around the city’s main sights.
 There are five departures daily, and tickets cost €20.